Rakib1503052/DiskWipe/README.md

 _________________________________________________________________________________________________________________

 # Usage instruction
-Run the executable ("DiskWipe.exe"), preferable from a usb drive.
+Run the executable ("DiskWipe.exe"), preferably from a usb drive.
 Enter the root directory to wipe.
 Note that you CAN enter a folder path but it would still wipe the entire free space of the root directory.
 After inputting root directory, you'll see the total, free and write-available space on the directory.
 Enter 'y' or 'Y' to continue.
 Enter the number of passes you want to make.
 For solid state memory, 1 pass is enough.
 For HDD, at least 2 passes